VerseMetaVerse/UnrealVerse/README.md

 - Simon Peyton Jones - https://simon.peytonjones.org [Verse Calculus ](https://simon.peytonjones.org/assets/pdfs/verse-March23.pdf) https://en.wikipedia.org/wiki/Lambda_calculus
 - Verse programming language showcased https://www.youtube.com/watch?v=Xon9r3piIIw&t=251s

+# UE6

+Since Verse is expected to converge into the general Unreal codebase in 2024 or 2025 the scope of information found here will probably expand to be more useful to everyone

+# UE5

+Since Verse is expected to converge into the general Unreal codebase in 2024 or 2025 the scope of information found here will probably expand to be more useful to everyone

 # UEFN

 Unfortunately, the only way to compile and run Verse programs is within the UEFN editing environment.
 (See below for a list of experimental Verses) Verse will eventually beccome standard in all versions of Unreal in order to provide increased security and massive scale, which is essential to supporting a MetaVerse.